-9. The specific ARQ details are used to obtain the specific data.
-10. The files are copied to the AW where they are checked and converted into the file type required by Post Office Ltd. 11.
-The event checking process here 12.
-The requested information is copied onto removal CD media, sealed to prevent modification and virus checked using the latest software.
-It is then despatched to the Post Office Ltd Casework Manager using Royal Mail Special Delivery.
+14. The retrieved audit data is encrypted using PGP encryption and held on the AW in the encrypted form.
+15. The requested information is copied onto removable CD media, sealed to prevent modification and virus checked using the latest software.
+It is then despatched to the Post Office Ltd Casework Manager using Royal Mail's Special Delivery Service.
 This ensures that a receipt is provided to Fujitsu Services confirming delivery.